ASTR 1210 (O'Connell) Study Guide

 the "Milky Way".

-the galaxies clustered near our own, the so-called "Local Group" of
+a chart of the galaxies clustered near our own, the so-called "Local

-and therefore we can see them across enormous gulfs of space.
-Even
+intrinsically, and therefore we can see them across enormous gulfs of

 The Andromeda Galaxy in a long exposure image.